 "Hmm.
 You might have been singing a different tune if that shot had caught you in the head," said Coell.
 "Some of these good townspeople have weapons that would cause your kind considerable discomfort if used in the right way."

 "Your adviser does you proud, Madame Head-woman; a pity he did not arrive sooner.
 These weapons do indeed represent a barrier to meaningful negotiations."
 Thane whispered something in an unfamiliar language, and in an instant dozens of dark-clad figures with pale faces clambered over the parapet of the bridge, wrenching the weapons from the townspeople's' hands and throwing them into the river.
 Jonafan felt someone snatch the hammer from his hand.

-Quick as they were, the townspeople managed to get off a few shots, and at least two vampires were struck; one in the abdomen, a shot that barely seemed to inconvenience her, and another in the temple.
-Although no blood flowed, the second wounded vampire was rendered senseless by this wound.
+Even though the figures were swift and elusive, the townspeople managed to get off a few shots, and at least two vampires were struck; one in the abdomen, a shot that barely seemed to inconvenience her, and another in the temple.
+Although no blood flowed, the second vampire was rendered senseless by this wound.
 Two other vampires wrapped him in a cloak and carried him off, away back to the castle on the hill.

 This minor victory seemed to encourage the townsfolk.
 Although they were separated from Thane and his lieutenants by several outlanders, who faced them silently and implacably, the deputation from Agavenny pushed forward, shouting.
 Old Gnzeny the fishmonger struck one of the outlanders in the face with his bare fists; the vampire barely blinked, but knocked the old man to the floor with a sweep of his arm.

 Now Thane called out, "Enough!
 Some innocent may come to harm.
 We have not come here to brawl with one another.
 My companions, I bid you transform yourselves."